-The notion of "feasible area", a_r , for each basic region (municipality), $r \in R$, employed in Section 2.2 above is here taken to be the economic area of r, as defined by the Statistical Information
+Spatial Data.
+The notion of "feasible area," a_r , for each basic region (municipality), $r \in R$, employed in the section Cluster Scheme is here taken to be the economic area of r, as defined by the Statistical Information Institute for Consulting and Analysis (2002, 2003).
+This definition of area essentially excludes forests, lakes, marshes, and undeveloped areas in r.27